Therapy and Counselling in the East Riding of Yorkshire

 Why Psychotherapy?

 Starting psychotherapy can feel like a real challenge.
-It can be hard to muster up the courage and energy to open up to someone new.
-Some people tell themselves their problems don't count.
-Others have learnt from a young age to hide their feelings to get by.
+It takes tremendous courage to open up about the things that are troubling you and holding you back.
+Some people tell themeslves their problems don't count.
+Others have learnt to hide their feelings to get by.
 And some people worry about being judged if they speak honestly and vulnerably.
-I understand that.
+That is ok.
+I provide a space in which you can safely explore and work through these things and I will be an active and understanding presence alongside you.

 Therapy offers the opportunity to: